CrazyFedde/docs/linux-guide.md

 Next we'll need to configure Ava so the bot can connect and communicate with users, to generate the `config.yml` file we'll just need to run Ava once, we can do this by running:

     java -jar AvaIre.jar

-You can now open the new `config.yml` file in vim, next we'll need to setup a database the Ava can use, Ava requires a database to store things like custom playlists, aliases, channel and server data, and a lot of other things, Ava currently only has support for MySQL databases, with SQLite and other types comming in the future.

-Now that the database is in order you'll need to put your Discord Bot Application token in the `bot.token` property, you can find your bot token under your Discord Application dashboard, if you don't have a Discord bot application setup you can create one easily by following these steps.
+You can now open the new `config.yml` file in vim, where you'll need to put your Discord Bot Application token in the `bot.token` property.
+You can find your bot token under your Discord Application dashboard, if you don't have a Discord bot application setup you can create one easily by following these steps.

  1. Start by heading to [discordapp.com/developers/applications](https://discordapp.com/developers/applications/me), once you're there you can create a new application, you can name it whatever you want and give it a fancy picture and description if you want to, once you're done click **Create App**.
  2. Your application should now have been created, next click on the **Create a Bot User** button, this will convert the application to a bot user application.